pcgreat/chatbot-rnn/README.md

-# chatbot-rnn
+# chatbot-rnn (update to Tensorflow 1.0.0 and Python3)
 A toy chatbot powered by deep learning and trained on data from Reddit.
+Forked from here (https://github.com/pender/chatbot-rnn.git)

 Here is a sample chat transcript (not cherry-picked).
 Lines that start with ">" are me; the lines without ">" are the chatbot's responses.